hewison-chris/agora-cl-docs/website/docs/devtools/extending-apis.md

 }
 ```

 As the name implies, this is where `Endpoint`s come from.
 If you want to register an API endpoint, you firstly need to have a factory implementation.
-In Prysm we already have this interface satisfied by the `BeaconEndpointFactory` struct.
+In Agora-cl we already have this interface satisfied by the `BeaconEndpointFactory` struct.
 We will skip `IsNil` in this text because it's not related to the middleware per se.

 ```
 type BeaconEndpointFactory struct {